 Protect your company’s reputation and revenue from the first time you engage with a supplier and throughout the supplier lifecycle.

 The International Sustainability Standards Board (ISSB) is an independent private body that operates under the surveillance of the International Financial Reporting Standards Foundation.
 It is involved in developing and approving the IFRS sustainability disclosure standards.
-The board will be made up of three members from the Asia-Oceania region, three members from Europe, three members from the Americas, one from Africa, and four members appointed from any area making a total of fourteen members.

-The ISSB is responsible for all sustainability-related technical matters of the IFRS foundation which include preparing and issuing sustainability disclosure standards and exposure drafts following the due process described in the constitution and full control in developing and pursuing its technical agenda, subject to certain consultation requirements with the Trustees and the public.
+The ISSB is responsible for all sustainability-related technical matters of the IFRS Foundation which include preparing and issuing sustainability disclosure standards and exposure drafts following the due process described in the constitution and full control in developing and pursuing its technical agenda, subject to certain consultation requirements with the Trustees and the public.

-The Global Reporting Initiative is an international independent standards organization that helps businesses, governments, and other organizations communicate their impacts on issues such as climate change, human rights, and corruption.
+The Global Reporting Initiative is an international, independent standards organization that helps businesses, governments, and other organizations communicate their impacts on issues such as climate change, human rights, and corruption.
 It aims to enable third parties to assess the environmental impact of the activities of the company and its supply chain.

 The GRI Standards are a modular system comprising three series of Standards: